 What Does a Grille Refer to on a Mustang?

-A grille is located on both the top and bottom of the front bumper of your 2010+ Mustang and is sometimes referred to as an upper and lower fascia.
+A grille is located in between the front bumper and the hood.
 Consisting of an opening of several slits or patterned holes, the grille lets air or water enter and leave but keeps larger objects out.
 Many Mustang enthusiasts will replace their factory grilles with better looking and stronger aftermarket models.
 If you want to better complement your car, or are looking for a new style altogether, replacing your front grilles are a great way to achieve the look you desire.

 Grilles come as either a direct replacement for the stock grille from the factory, or an overlaying model that attaches over top the original.
 While installations of most grilles are extremely easy, you must decide if you want to completely replace the factory grille or simply cover it with an overlay.
 Be sure to check the product descriptions to ensure you're purchasing the desired type.